mondoohq/docs/docs/cnspec/cli/cnspec_scan.md

 ### Options

 ```
       --annotation stringToString     Add an annotation to the asset. (default [])
       --asset-name string             User-override for the asset name
       --detect-cicd                   Try to detect CI/CD environments.
 If detected, set the asset category to 'cicd'. (default true)
-      --discover strings            Enable the discovery of nested assets.
-Supports: all,auto,container,container-images
   -h, --help                          help for scan
       --incognito                     Run in incognito mode.
 Do not report scan results to  Mondoo Platform.
+      --inventory-file string         Set the path to the inventory file.
       --inventory-format-ansible      Set the inventory format to Ansible.
       --inventory-format-domainlist   Set the inventory format to domain list.
-      --inventory-file string       Set the path to the inventory file.
   -j, --json                          Run the query and return the object in a JSON structure.
-  -o, --output string               Set output format: compact, csv, full, json, junit, report, summary, yaml (default "compact")
+  -o, --output string                 Set output format: compact, csv, full, json, json-v1, json-v2, junit, report, summary, yaml, yaml-v1, yaml-v2 (default "compact")
       --output-target string          Set output target to which the asset report will be sent.
 Currently only supports AWS SQS topic URLs and local files
       --platform-id string            Select a specific target asset by providing its platform ID.
       --policy strings                Lists policies to execute.
 This requires --policy-bundle.
 You can pass multiple policies using --policy POLICY.
   -f, --policy-bundle strings         Path to local policy file
       --props stringToString          Custom values for properties (default [])
-      --record string               Record all resource calls and use resources in the recording
       --score-threshold int           If any score falls below the threshold, exit 1.
-      --sudo                        Elevate privileges with sudo.
-      --use-recording string        Use a recording to inject resource data (read-only)
+      --trace-id string               Trace identifier
 ```

 ### Options inherited from parent commands